Hip Thrusts Are Over-Rated For Glute Growth!

 If you like thrusts then keep doing them.

-Or tell you to stop doing them.
+Or tell you to do one or the other.

 You need variety.